Mohun Bagan Super Giant: Vivekananda Yuba Bharati Krirangan

+Mohun Bagan plays most of its home matches at Vivekananda Yuba Bharati Krirangan, commonly called Salt Lake Stadium, located in the suburb of Kolkata in Bidhannagar.
 A multi-purpose stadium owned by the Government of West Bengal under Youth Affairs and Sports Department, the VYBK primarily hosts football matches, apart from occasional track and field events.
 The stadium was built in 1984, predominately for matches like Kolkata Derby that featured attendance too huge for the grounds in Maidan to accommodate.

 Before its renovation in 2011, it was the largest football stadium in the world, with a capacity of 120,000.
 Before the construction and opening of Rungrado 1st of May Stadium in 1989, it was the largest football stadium in the world.
 It is currently the fourth-largest sports stadium in Asia by capacity.
 The gigantic stadium features three tiers of concrete galleries with nine entry gates, including a VIP gate and 30 ramps for the spectators to reach the viewing blocks.